GrimDerp/test-retailer-website/README.md

 Ignore all the stuff about push certificates, this works for converting our Merchant Identity Certificate as well.

-##### Basic steps:

-1. Import the .cer into Keychain, export both the certificate and private key as a single applePayCert.p12 file then run:
+1. Import the .cer into Keychain app on your Mac, then export both the certificate and private key as a single `applePayCert.p12` file, then run:

 ```shell
 openssl pkcs12 -in applePayCert.p12 -out applePayCert.pem -nodes -clcerts
 ```

-2. Then put the pem file in `/certificates` folder
+2. Put the `applePayCert.pem` file in `/certificates` folder

-### Testing Locally

-First install all prerequisites by running `npm install`.

-Then run `npm run dev` and browse to `http://localhost:4567/` using Safari.
-You should be able to open the page.
-Note that the Apple Pay button does not work in Chrome or any other browser except Safari, and only works on a Mac or an iPhone.

-### Validate your domain
+### Set up a domain

+Choose a domain name that you will use, and map it to 127.0.0.1 in your hosts file.
+For the remainder of this readme I will assume that you chose `test-retailer.narvar.qa`.

 Next, follow the instructions [here](https://developer.apple.com/reference/applepayjs/) to validate your merchant domain.
 Apple will provide a file with which to perform the validation.

 Place the file in the `.well-known` folder

-Finally, with all that done you can hit `https://test-retailer.narvar.qa` and perform an ApplePay transaction in two ways:
+### Create a self-signed SSL certificate

+Apple Pay only works on websites that are secure.
+This means that you need to create an SSL certificate for your chosen domain name and set it to "Trusted" in the Keychain app on your Mac.

+## Running Locally

+First install all prerequisites by running `npm install`.

+Then run `npm run dev` and browse to `https://test-retailer.narvar.qa:4567/` using Safari.

+Note that the Apple Pay button does not work in Chrome or any other browser except Safari, and only works when running on Apple hardware.
 * From Safari on an iOS 10 device with ApplePay support
 * From Safari on a Mac running macOS Sierra that [supports Handoff](https://support.apple.com/kb/PH25169?locale=en_US) (2012 and later hardware)

-After completing a transaction you should see a RegistrationId appear.

 ## Apple Resources